United States Marine Corps

 Marine Recruiters serve in every corner of the country and our priority during this national health emergency is the safety of our Marines, their families, and the communities where they live and work.
 Right now, it’s as important as ever that we band together as a nation, adjusting our approach while remaining focused on our mission.

 The United States Marine Corps looks forward to forming enduring relationships with, and lending our support to, those coaches and athletic facilitators who help young Americans win battles every day.
+To learn more about partnering with the Marines in your local community, please visit here.

 The workshop is an interactive multi-day event providing a glimpse into: